zadium/PerformersBoard.lsl/readme.md

 * Import mesh TextMesh8.dae (we need 8 cell), Set LOD to above, name it as "FURWARE text mesh 8"
 * Rez it and set Size to (x, y, z)(0.08, 1, 0.250)
-* Upload "FURWARE text element initializer.lsl" insite that mesh, take it DO not rez it on ground or attach
+* Upload "FURWARE text element initializer.lsl" inside that mesh, take it DO not rez it on ground or attach
 * Take it
 * Make a simple cube, Name it "FURWARE text creator"
 * Copy "FURWARE text mesh 8" inside it